cubesys-GmbH/ros_v2x_apps/README.md

 The *cam_listener* node operates within a Docker container, similar to the *cube-its*.
 Both are functioning within a ROS 2 environment and share the same domain, facilitating the ability of ROS 2 nodes to discover each other.

 ## Build and run project

-You likely already have open the devcontainer project with VSCode (Visual Studio Code).
-If you are not familiar with developing inside a container, check the following link https://code.visualstudio.com/docs/devcontainers/containers before you start.

 Navigate to the root of the workspace, dev_ws: